Emily Fields: Season 7

 In "Tick-Tock, Bitches", Emily goes to Welby State Psychiatric Hospital to see Alison, who is blaming herself for something.
 Worried, Emily drives to Alison's house and finds the sweater that a blonde girl was using the night Charlotte died.
-Meanwhile, Hanna is held captive by "A.D.", who asked to the Liars, Caleb and Ezra to find out who is Charlotte's killer.
+Meanwhile, Hanna is held captive by "A.D.", who asked the Liars, Caleb, and Ezra to find out who is Charlotte's killer.
 Emily gives the sweater to the group and Caleb flees, giving it to "A.D." in hopes of saving Hanna.
 After, in "Bedlam", Hanna returns home after being rescued by Mary Drake.
 Emily explains to Hanna who Drake is, confirming that she was a patient at Radley Sanitarium, and is Jessica DiLaurentis' twin sister.
 Hanna then concludes that Mary is “Uber A.” They take her to Lucas's apartment, where Hanna retains a strange and rude behavior.
 Emily calls Spencer to talk outside the apartment, saying that Hanna has the look of fear she had while she was stuck in the Dollhouse.
 They also argue about Alison's safety at Welby State, with Spencer saying she's safe locked up, and Emily denying it.
-Back at the Welby State, Emily tries to visit Alison, but a nurse confirms that only family members can see her, and, following, Elliott (Huw Collins) repeated that Alison's conditions aren't the bests and rapidly avoid his conversation with Emily, leaving her unresigned.
+Back at the Welby State, Emily tries to visit Alison, but a nurse confirms that only family members can see her, and following, Elliott (Huw Collins) repeats that Alison's condition isn't the best and rapidly avoids his conversation with Emily, leaving her unresigned.
 Following, Emily tells Spencer that Alison sounded frightened, and Emily urges the possibility of using Mary to visit Alison, since Mary's family.
 However, Spencer declines the idea.
-Aria, Emily and Spencer go talk with Elliott in order to gain the opportunity to visit Alison, and he continues to deny it.
+Aria, Emily, and Spencer go talk with Elliott to gain the opportunity to visit Alison, and he continues to deny it.
 While Elliott is talking with someone on the phone, the girls receive a new message from “A.D.” and they realize that the stalker maybe is not so far as they think.
 At the Radley Hotel, Mary shows up and starts remembering the old Radley Sanitarium.
 Emily helps her and they deal to visit Alison together.
 At the psychiatric hospital, Alison wakes up and sees Emily.
-Alison claims for Emily's help, stating that Elliott is a bad person, and Alison sees Mary and starts thinking that she is her mother, Jessica.
+Alison claims Emily's help, stating that Elliott is a bad person, and Alison sees Mary and starts thinking that she is her mother, Jessica.
 However, Elliott enters the room, and he kicks out everybody, including the nurse (Gwen Holloway).
-In the hallway, Elliott asks to talk with Mary; and, inside an office, Mary complains that she was calling Elliott for two days, without an answer and tells Elliott that he has gone too far.
+In the hallway, Elliott asks to talk with Mary; and, inside an office, Mary complains that she has been calling Elliott for two days, without an answer and tells Elliott that he has gone too far.
 Elliott says that Mary should not appear in the hospital and tells her to leave him to his work.
 Emily, meanwhile, is watching their shadows through an unfocused window.
 Later, during "The Talented Mr. Rollins", the Liars come up with a plan to help Alison, and, while in the woods, Hanna accidentally hits Elliott with her car, killing him instantly.
-Afterwards, Emily, Spencer and Aria bury Elliott's body and cover their tracks towards his death.
-Emily and Aria goes to visit Alison the next day at Welby State and discover that the police knows about Elliott stealing the Carissimi Group money and is after him.
+Afterward, Emily, Spencer, and Aria bury Elliott's body and cover their tracks towards his death.
+Emily and Aria go to visit Alison the next day at Welby State and discover that the police know about Elliott stealing the Carissimi Group money and is after him.